-Central Management Server uses the Windows authentication.
+Central Management Server uses Windows authentication.
 To configure CMS, a user must have the ServerGroupAdministratorRole and ServerGroupReaderRole database roles on the MSDB database.
-Members of ServerGroupAdministratorRole can configure and administrate central management server and membership of ServerGroupReaderRole is required to connect the central management server.
+Members of ServerGroupAdministratorRole can configure and administrate the central management server, and membership of ServerGroupReaderRole is required to connect to the central management server.

-Configuring Central Management Servers
+Configuring Centralized Management Servers

 In this demo, I am going to explain the process of configuring CMS.
 We are going to create a hierarchy as shown in the image below:

-- Designate a SQL Server instance as “Central Management server”.
+- Designate an SQL Server instance as Central Management server.

 - Create server groups named Production servers and Development servers under CMS server.

-- Register “QA Testing server” and “Staging server” under the development server group, and “HR DB” and “Sales DB” under the production server group.
+- Register QA Testing server and Staging server under the development server group, and HR DB and Sales DB under the production server group.

 - Connect and access the CMS server from another server inside the same domain using SSMS.

-Designating Central Management Server
+How to Register Central Management Server in SSMS

 I have created an instance specifically for designating it as a CMS.
-First, we will register Central Management server.
-To do that, right-click “Central Management servers” underneath the Local server group and click “Register central management server”, as shown in the following image:
+First, we will register the Central Management Server.
+To do that, right-click Central Management servers underneath the Local server group and click Register Central Management Server, as shown in the following image:

-Once you click “Register Central Management Server”, the “New Server Registration” dialogue box will open for configuring connection properties.
+Once you click Register Central Management Server, the New Server Registration dialogue box will open for configuring connection properties.
 See the following image:

-As shown in the above image, in the “Server Name” drop-down, select the hostname or IP address of the server, designated as “Central Management Server”.
-In the Authentication drop-down box, Select “Windows Authentication”.
-We can give an alias to CMS instance, e.g. “CMS Server”.
+As shown in the above image, in the Server Name drop-down, select the hostname or IP address of the server, designated as Central Management Server.
+In the Authentication drop-down box, select Windows Authentication.
+We can give an alias to CMS instance, e.g. CMS Server.
 To verify the configuration, click Test.
 If the connection is configured properly, the connection test will be successful.
 See the following image:

 Creating Server Groups under Central Management Server

 After designating instance as a CMS, we will create multiple groups under CMS, and under the respective groups, we will register servers.
-To do that, right-click “CMS server” and select “New Server Group”.
+To do that, right-click CMS server and select New Server Group.
 See the image below:

-The “New server group properties” dialog box will open.
-In the “Group name” text box, give an appropriate name of the server group and click OK.
-I am going to register development servers under this group, hence the group name will be “Development servers”.
+The New server group properties dialog box will open.
+In the Group name text box, give an appropriate name of the server group and click OK.
+I am going to register development servers under this group, hence the group name will be Development servers.
 See the following image:

 Registering Server under Server Group

 Once the group is created, we will register servers under those groups.
-To register the servers under the “Development Servers” group, right-click the “Development server” folder and select “New server registration”.
-The “New server registration” dialog box will open.
-In the dialog box, select a hostname / IP address of a server from the “Server Name” drop-down box.
-In the “Authentication” drop-down, select “Windows authentication”.
-Name registered server as “QA testing server”.
-Click “Test” to test the connectivity and close the dialog box as shown in the following image.
+To register the servers under the Development Servers group, right-click the Development server folder and select New server registration.
+The New server registration dialog box will open.
+In the dialog box, select a hostname / IP address of a server from the Server Name drop-down box.
+In the Authentication drop-down, select Windows authentication.
+Name the registered server as QA testing server.
+Click Test to test the connectivity and close the dialog box as shown in the following image.

 Accessing Central Management Server from Another Server